bazbt3/rssupdatemasto/README.md

 * I had to install the Mastodon module, so: `pip3 install mastodon.py`.
 * My Python also did not have the feedparser module, so: `pip3 install feedparser`.

-### Setup at your instance, and the configuration files you must create:
+### Setup at your instance:
 * A new 'application' must be created at your instance for your Python script - created whilst signed in.
 Go to `https://YourInstanceName/settings/applications/` and press the 'New application' button.
 Take educated guesses based on reading the help found elsewhere.
 You only need two Scopes checked: `write:statuses` and *(maybe!)* `profile`.

+### The configuration files you must create:
-* `masto_app_token.txt` - a file containing the Mastodon application token - only one line. **This token MUST remain secret from others**.
+* `masto_app_token.txt` - a file containing the Mastodon application token obtained from above.
+It must be only one line. **This token MUST remain secret from others**.
 (It is read from a separate file to give some portability to the code).
 * `masto_instance.txt` - a file containing the Mastodon instance address to post to - only one line.
 * `rsssource.txt` - a file containing only the RSS feed address - only one line.